algon85/n-able-msp-diataxis/explanations/where-cove-fits-in-an-msp-stack.md

 - Role of Cove in protecting endpoints and servers
 - Integration with RMM tools like N-central and N-sight
 - Data flow and policy considerations
 - Use cases for MSPs managing multiple clients
+- Cove is not an RMM; it complements EDR/MDR rather than replacing them

 ## Key Concepts